rmtec/modeswitcher/README.md

 `java -jar -Dexec.classpathScope=system WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 Based on your automatically detected operating system you can simulate and execute mode switches.
-After the System Configuration is generated from the MDSL-Defintion (see [Details](https://github.com/rmtec/modeswitcher/tree/main/org.xtext.mdsl)) the system is initialized and you can choose between several options and start scenarios.
+After the System Configuration is generated from the MDSL-Defintion (see [Details](https://github.com/rmtec/modeswitcher/tree/main/org.xtext.mdsl)) the system is initialized.

 ```
 ############################################################################